Port Vila Efate, Vanuatu Travel Guide

 Reiterate the message on seeking permission and paying attention to privacy.
 Avoid taking photos that could seem exploitative or that sensationalize poverty.
 Be mindful of people's privacy and personal space.
 Some sacred sites or kava ceremonies may prohibit photography.
 Observe and respect any signs or local guidance.

-When purchasing handicrafts and souvenirs, buy directly from local artisans at the Port Vila Market (Mama's Market section) or from small, locally owned shops.
-This results in certain that the money directly reaches the producers.
+When purchasing handmade crafts and souvenirs, buy directly from local artisans at the Port Vila Market (Mama's Market section) or from tiny, locally owned shops.
+This results in certain so that the money directly reaches the producers.
 Inquire about the origin of products.
 Support ethical practices by avoiding items that exploit community resources or labor.
 Carbon offset your travel with Terrapass.

 Buy right from artisans for local benefit.
 Money stays local, supporting producers.